+* p<0.1, ** p<0.05, *** p<0.01

-Overall, we find some evidence that populists tend to have a positive impact on employment.
+Overall, we find some evidence that populists tend to have a positive impact on employment., while left parties have a negative impact.
 However, the effect is significant primarily when the employment indicators are measured by ILO, and not robust to alternative specifications.

-Overall, for Hypotheses I-III we find few significant and robust results, which is in line with earlier literature about the indeterminacy of populist parties’ economic policies (Kaltwasser and Mudde 2013).
+Overall, for Hypotheses I-III, we find few highly significant and robust results, which corroborates earlier literature about the indeterminacy of populist parties’ economic policies (Kaltwasser and Mudde 2013).

 Temporal Variation